bprosic/LittleFilterDemo/README.md

 This could be done in Excel using macros.
 I don't know if Excel would affect performance or loss of information.

 I decided using C#.
-This could be done in a console, but people are affraid of black windows ;)
+This could be done in a console, but people are afraid of black windows ;)

 There is an example file in folder "Data for manipulation".
 This file is just for demonstration.
 Usually it contains lots of data rows (mine was 7000++).